Bob Booker (writer): New York City

+The night before the recording, Booker and Dowd went to the Paris Theater on East 58th to catch a movie.
+Earle carried a copy of their script in a briefcase.
+As they waited for the film to begin, two women took their seats two rows in front of them.
+One was Jackie Kennedy.
+The two men were flabbergasted.
+Dowd immediately opened the briefcase and wanted to show the First Lady their script.
+He was dying to meet her.
+Booker kept him at bay and told him it was a crazy idea and could jeopardize their project.
+Dowd finally relented and they left the theater.

 On October 22, 1962, The First Family was recorded at Fine Studios in New York City, ironically at the same moment that President Kennedy announced the naval blockade of Soviet Union ships traveling to Cuba, prompting the Cuban Missile Crisis.
+Because social media did not exist, the audience was unaware of the speech.
+The recording commenced and was a success.
+Unfortunately, Cadence Records owner Archie Bleyer felt "Kennedy's going to war" and almost tossed the tapes in the trash.
+Bob and Earle felt the opposite and proceeded to finalize the production.
+Six days later, the crisis was averted and Blyer gave the green light.

-Once the crisis was over, Booker and Doud devised a simple plan to market their record: radio airplay.
-Booker also worked part-time for 1010 WINS AM and when the first albums were delivered to Cadence, the two immediately sought out the most popular DJ in the city, Stan Z. Burns at WINS.
+Booker and Doud devised a simple plan to market their record: radio airplay.
+Booker also worked part-time for 1010 WINS AM and when the first albums were delivered to Cadence, the two immediately drove to Columbus Circle and sought out one of the most popular DJs in the city, Stan Z. Burns at WINS.
 Burns loved the record and The First Family was the only record he played for his entire three-hour shift.
 The WINS switchboard lit up with callers — listeners, news outlets and competing radio stations — everyone wanted the new record.
-Booker and Doud, who came armed with a handful of records, traveled around the city, dropping off albums to numerous radio stations.
-Booker remembered it best: “Lightning had struck...we were in the right place at the right time.”
-It would become the fastest selling album in record history.
+Booker and Doud, who came armed with a handful of records, took cabs around the city, dropping off albums to numerous radio stations.
+Booker remembered it best: "Lightning had struck...we were in the right place at the right time."
+It would become the fastest selling comedy album in record history.